YifanBu/auth-app-eks/README.md

+A Node.js application which allows users to login and create users.

 | What K8s will do | What K8s Requires |
 | ------------- |:-------------:|
 | Create your objects and manage them | Create the Cluster and the Node Instances |